 Encouraged by John C. Fremont, mountain man, and later, the first Senator from California, a group of settlers rebelled against the Mexican government and declared California to be an independent republic.
 U.S. military troops arrived, ending the revolt—but the Bear Flag, raised in Sonoma’s square, is still the official state flag of California.

 At the time of the rebellion in 1846, General Mariano Vallejo, the governor of Mexican California, had vineyards that provided an annual income of $20,000.
 That’s worth approximately $675,000 today—a very nice revenue!
 When you’re in the town of Sonoma, you can visit General Vallejo’s home.
-It’s just off the square, has easy access, and rarely crowded.
+It’s just off the square, has easy access, and is rarely crowded.
 You can feel 19th century life here.

 Other vineyards were going in at the time.
 Another mountain man, trapper Cyrus Alexander, planted grapes in what is now known in the Alexander Valley.
 Senora Maria de Carillo, Vallejo’s mother-in-law, was called the “feminine vineyardist.”
 She had 2,000 vines in what would become Santa Rosa.
 In 1855, Count Agoston Haraszthy, now called “The Father of California Wine Industry,” arrived from Hungary.
 He purchased vineyards in the Sonoma Valley and founded Buena Vista Winery—it’s still alive and well today.